joerter/red-green-refactor/content/blog/integration-test-entropy/index.md

 neglect them altogether.
 In this article, I want to talk about the two main reasons I believe this entropy occurs and what can be done to make sure integration tests thrive and provide value throughout the lifespan of a project.

+_Note: Integration tests could have many different meanings to different developers.
+For the purposes of this article I'm referring specifically to end to end tests that either test a UI (Selenium, Cypress, etc.) or test the data returned by a REST API._

 ## Data Reliance